AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Eric O. Handler - MKM Partners LLC

 Thanks, Adam.
 That's very helpful.
-But bottom line with your – you got to hedge start against your competitors and no one is going to be able to sort of get ahead of you in terms of deployments.
+But bottom line with your – you've got a head start against your competitors and no one is going to be able to sort of get ahead of you in terms of deployments.

 Adam M. Aron - AMC Entertainment Holdings, Inc.